Indiana vs. Kent State Predictions & Picks - NCAA Tournament First Round

 Indiana Performance Insights

-- The Hoosiers outscore opponents by 6.5 points per game (scoring 75 points per game to rank 99th in college basketball while giving up 68.5 per contest to rank 127th in college basketball) and have a +217 scoring differential overall.
+- The Hoosiers outscore opponents by 6.5 points per game (scoring 75.0 points per game to rank 99th in college basketball while allowing 68.5 per contest to rank 128th in college basketball) and have a +217 scoring differential overall.

-- Indiana wins the rebound battle by an average of 2.1 boards.
-It is grabbing 33 rebounds per game (99th in college basketball) compared to its opponents' 30.9 per contest.
+- Indiana ranks 98th in the nation at 33.0 rebounds per game.
+That's 2.1 more than the 30.9 its opponents average.

-- Indiana makes 5.7 three-pointers per game (330th in college basketball) at a 37% rate (41st in college basketball), compared to the 7.5 per outing its opponents make while shooting 33.2% from deep.
+- Indiana connects on 5.7 three-pointers per game (330th in college basketball) at a 37.0% rate (41st in college basketball), compared to the 7.5 per outing its opponents make while shooting 33.2% from deep.

-- The Hoosiers rank 69th in college basketball by averaging 98.1 points per 100 possessions on offense, and defensively are 120th in college basketball, allowing 89.5 points per 100 possessions.
+- The Hoosiers' 98.1 points per 100 possessions on offense rank 70th in college basketball, and the 89.5 points they allow per 100 possessions rank 121st in college basketball.

 - Indiana has committed 11.2 turnovers per game (110th in college basketball action) while forcing 10.5 (304th in college basketball).